-Allison Nitzkorski (2012) received the Janice Steadland Fellowship Fund (Class of 1956)
+- Katherine Zupan (2013) received the Janice Steadland Fellowship Fund (Class of 1956)

-Byung-Chul (John) Park (2012) received the Beatrice E. and Hurd Boody Scholarship (Class of 1945) and the 2012 University of Minnesota President's Student Leadership and Service Award
+- Shannon Gates (2013) received the Beatrice E. and Hurd Boody Scholarship (Class of 1945)

-Matthew Moore (2013) received the Sharp Family Fellowship (Class of 1956) and the Barbara Lee Graham Scholarship (Class of 1956)
+- Michelle Usset (2014) received the Barbara Lee Graham Scholarship (Class of 1956)

-Natalie Yarbrough (2013), Brianna Radtke (2014), Jennifer Oligmueller (2014), and Lauren Kratzer (2014) received the Rudolf Ptak Endowed Fellowship in Physical Therapy (Class of 1953)
+- Sarah Traffas (2014), Brianna Radtke (2014), Katelyn Pelto (2014), Rachel Ahn (2015), and Colin Rust (2014) received the Rudolf Ptak Endowed Fellowship in Physical Therapy (Class of 1953)

-Kristina Henshue (2013) received the Eleanor McManmon Daly Scholarship (Class of 1948)
+- Hannah Bilodeau (2014) received the Eleanor McManmon Daly Scholarship (Class of 1948)

-Kellen Feeney (2013) and Sarah Traffas (2014) received the Marguerite P. Gardner Fellowship (Class of 1969)
+- Paulie Glatt (2014) and JonPaul Dragseth (2015) received the Marguerite P. Gardner Fellowship (Class of 1969)

 Student Posters Accepted for the APTA Combined Sections Meeting 2013 in San Diego, CA

 - "First Ray Kinematics in Females with Rheumatoid Arthritis and Bunion: An Imaging Study," Jensen D, Kampa B, Karg L, Krych A, Ludewig P, Glasoe W.